buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralCurveAction.md

 A structural curve action defines an action which is distributed over a curve.
 A curve action may be connected with a curve member or curve connection, or surface member or surface connection.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Former entity _IfcStructuralLinearActionVarying_ from IFC2x2 has been removed and are replaced by this entity.
+> IFC4 CHANGE  Former entity _IfcStructuralLinearActionVarying_ from IFC2x2 has been removed and are replaced by this entity.

 ****Coordinate Systems****: